19143507/typographicdesign/_posts/2021-09-27-sneaky-selling-what-car-manufacturers-dont-want-you-to-see.md

 The subject of car adverts is fantastic for showcasing the true power of typography.
 From the colour, font size, placement, animations; typography truly is capable of great things.
 It can display information, motivate the potential customers, and add several new dimensions and discussion points to an advert.

-Ultimately, it comes down to the intentions of the car manufacturer.
+But ultimately, it comes down to the intentions of the car manufacturer, and I emplore you to remember this the next time you see an advert for a car.